nvf-research/energeist/README.md

 ## Usage
 ### Basic Energy Estimation
-The simplest way to use Energeist is with the `Estimator` class to get median energy usage for an appliance:
+The simplest way to use Energeist is with the `Estimator` class to get energy usage for an appliance:

 ```dart
 import 'package:energeist/energeist.dart';